 Clinical Governance

-Topic Requirements By when?
+Topic | Requirements | By when? |

 Data Security and Protection Toolkit

-To use the Data Security and Protection Toolkit to complete and submit an annual information governance (IG) return.
+To use the Data Security and Protection Toolkit to complete and submit an annual information governance (IG) return. | Usually by the 30th June each year.

-Community Pharmacy Patient Satisfaction Survey (previously CPPQ)
+Workforce Survey (previously CPPQ)

 Clinical audit